20 Areas of improvement examples and how to identify yours

 How can professional development be supported within a company?

-Workers are more likely to be engaged and happy at work when managers push for professional and personal development.
-Performance evaluations can assist in identifying areas for improvement.
-This allows for professional growth.
+When managers push for professional and personal development, workers are more likely to be engaged and happy at work.
+Performance evaluations can assist in identifying areas for improvement, allowing for professional growth.
 Improving professional skills makes people more valuable to the company.

-Uncover your areas of improvement and your greatest strengths
+Uncover your areas of improvement and your most significant strengths

 Answer the questions in our assessment to learn about your motivations and blind spots.
-See your results using our real-time dashboard to better understand key areas of improvement.
+Then, use our real-time dashboard to see your results and understand key improvement areas.

 My coaching Plan: